CAMERA OBSCURA

 WELCOME

 Pre-Second World War Lithuanian Jewish photographs provide a unique and irreplaceable record of a civilisation that no longer exists.
-Camera Obscura is an unparalleled cultural history and provenance research project in three parts that celebrates these magical images through the eyes of the mostly forgotten women and men who made them, that documents the innumerable stories of their almost total destruction during the German occupation of Lithuania between June 1941 and January 1945, and that provides detailed information about the location and provenance of the relatively few photographs that managed to survive.
-Officially launched on January 1, 2025, the Camera Obscura project is partially funded with assistance from the Conference on Jewish Material Claims Against Germany, the EVZ Foundation and the German Federal Ministry of Finance.
+Camera Obscura is an unparalleled cultural history and provenance research project that celebrates these magical images through the eyes of the mostly forgotten women and men who made them.
+More than that, the project also investigates and documents the innumerable stories of their almost total destruction during the German occupation of Lithuania between June 1941 and January 1945, while providing detailed information about the locations and life stories of the pitifully few photographs that managed to survive the horrors of the Holocaust.